salmankhwaja/InfoSecDocs/nginex_enable_tls_1_2.md

   ssl_prefer_server_ciphers on;
 }
 ```
 4. Finally, verify the configuration and reload Nginx.
+If during, verification, nginx reports any errors, do correct them as instructed.

 ```
 # nginx -t
 # systemctl reload nginx.service
 ```

-In other words, you have to locate the correct configuration file for nginex Website, and add the foloowing snippet.
+In other words, one has to **locate the correct configuration file for nginex Website**, and add the following **snippet**.
 This will also remidaite the Lucky13 vulnerability in nginex.

 ```
 ssl_protocols TLSv1.2;